-Careers in International Development
+Careers in international development

 International development offers a wide range of opportunities.
 You could be working in policy development, developing donor relations, delivering aid on the ground, supporting colleagues through HR initiatives…the list goes on.
 What underpins the work is a desire to promote economic and human development in developing countries.

 It’s a popular sector with LSE graduates and you’ll find alumni working in the sector all over the world.
-Many will have done a Master's qualification and most will have gained relevant experience through volunteering or internships.
+Many will have done a master's qualification and most will have gained relevant experience through volunteering or internships.
 As you progress in your career it’s common to become more specialist and expert in a particular field.

-Where can you work?
+Where can I work?

 • International NGOs – make up the largest sub sector.
 Organisations range from large global NGOs (non-governmental organisations) with hundreds of staff, such as Save the Children, to small, locally based organisations with a handful of employees.